 Address: 7010 N Lake Blvd, Tahoe Vista, CA 96148

-Calling all adventure seekers visiting Lake Tahoe!
-Head over to the Tahoe Adventure Company and see their wide range of outdoor activities.
-If you love the great outdoors, this is definitely one of the best things to do in North Lake Tahoe.
+They are calling all adventure seekers visiting Lake Tahoe!
+Head to the Tahoe Adventure Company and see their wide range of outdoor activities.
+If you love the great outdoors, this is one of the best things to do in North Lake Tahoe.

-Tahoe Adventure Company has your back, with snowshoeing, cross-country skiing, and backcountry tours all on the agenda.
-But best of all, they offer dog sledding tours, where you can mush your own team of Alaskan huskies!
+Tahoe Adventure Company is the place to head for outdoor fun, with snowshoeing, cross-country skiing, and backcountry tours all on the agenda.
+But best of all, they offer dog sledding tours, where you can mush your team of Alaskan huskies!

 If you’re visiting in summer, Tahoe Adventure Company can provide you with kayaking, stand-up paddle boarding, jet skiing, and canoeing tours.
-You’re free to explore the lake at your own pace, or you can opt for a guided tour with one of the company’s experienced staff members.
+You’re free to explore the lake at your own pace or opt for a guided tour with one of the company’s experienced staff members.

 No matter the time of year, Tahoe Adventure Company has an activity for you.
-The company even offers package that can saving you money on your visit.
+The company even offers packages that can save you money on your visit.
 And if you’re traveling with kids, there are special rates for families too.

 See Related: Fun & Best Things to Do in Ramona, California